YuncongMa/pNet/README.md

 </p>

 # Manual
-A PDF manual can be accessed below and from the MATLAB GUI https://github.com/YuncongMa/pNet/blob/main/Help_Document.pdf
+A PDF manual can be accessed below and from the MATLAB GUI <br />
+https://github.com/YuncongMa/pNet/blob/main/Help_Document.pdf